gibsonberg/dnd-bleakburgh/Characters/Player Characters/Haralamb Carcosa/Character Sheet/Haralamb Carcosa - Features & Traits.md

 You can parley this attention into access to people and places you might not otherwise have, for you and your traveling companions.
 Noble lords, scholars, and merchant princes, to name a few, might be interested in hearing about your distant homeland and people.

+### Feats
+#### Metamagic Adept
+(IF LEVEL 4 AND DON'T PICK +2CHA)
+You've learned how to exert your will on your spells to alter how they function:

+- You learn two [Metamagic options](http://dnd5e.wikidot.com/sorcerer#toc12) of your choice from the sorcerer class.
+You can use only one Metamagic option on a spell when you cast it, unless the option says otherwise.
+Whenever you reach a level that grants the Ability Score Improvement feature, you can replace one of these Metamagic options with another one from the sorcerer class.

+- You gain 2 sorcery points to spend on Metamagic (these points are added to any sorcery points you have from another source but can be used only on Metamagic).
+You regain all spent sorcery points when you finish a long rest.

+##### Metamagic Options
+##### Subtle Spell
+When you cast a spell, you can spend 1 sorcery point to cast it without any somatic or verbal components.
+##### Quickened Spell
+When you cast a spell that has a casting time of 1 action, you can spend 2 sorcery points to change the casting time to 1 bonus action for this casting.

 ## Other Features